Astros Spring Training

 Seats to avoid

-Some seats in sections 108 and 112 are angled poorly due to the design of the stadium behind home plate.
-If the volume is turned up -- and it often is -- fans sitting in row 16 of sections 202-206 and 215-219 are directly below the stadium's speakers, which are attached to the roofline and produce noise that is way too loud for the folks sitting in their vicinity because announcements and music must be blared at a decibel level to ensure that they can be heard throughout the stadium.
+Also, if the volume is turned up -- and it often is -- fans sitting in row 16 of sections 202-206 and 215-219 are directly below the stadium's speakers, which are attached to the roofline and produce noise that is way too loud for the folks sitting in their vicinity because announcements and music must be blared at a decibel level to ensure that they can be heard throughout the stadium.
 While the problem is limited to brief bursts, like a batter's theme music, the thundering speakers make it especially difficult to carry on a conversation while they're being used for those sitting in rows that trace the roofline.

 Seats in the shade